osmandapp/web/main/docs/user/navigation/auto-car.md

 - You need to purchase a **paid version** of the app or take out a [subscription](../purchases/android.md#free-and-paid-features).
 Check your current subscription here *Menu → Settings → Purchases*.

-- Android Auto uses the first [OsmAnd Driving profile](#first-profile) in the Profiles list for navigation.
+- Android Auto uses the first [OsmAnd Driving profile](#profile-first) in the Profiles list for navigation.
 Set the preferred profile to first, except for the *Browse map* profile, it is not read by Android Auto.
-To do this, go to OsmAnd *Menu → Settings → App profiles → Edit profile list* → move your [**Driving**](#first-profile) profile to the first place or after the *Browse map* profile.
+To do this, go to OsmAnd *Menu → Settings → App profiles → Edit profile list* → move your [**Driving**](#profile-first) profile to the first place or after the *Browse map* profile.

 - It is important to remember that Android Auto is a data-intensive application, including mobile data, and the quality of the system may depend on the quality of your connection and the speed of your Internet access.

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_start_navigation.png)

-###  First profile
+###  Profile first

-There is no profile selection option in Android Auto.
+You cannot select a profile directly in *Android Auto* on the vehicle screen.
 If you already have a profile selected on your device that corresponds to the type of vehicle, such as *Driving*, *Truck*, *Car*, *Motorcycle*, *Moped*, **the app will automatically activate** the appropriate profile when you connect to Android Auto.
-For example, if you have a *Truck* profile as selected and your device connects to Android Auto, the app will activate that profile.
+For example, if you have a *Truck* profile as selected and your device connects to *Android Auto*, the app will activate that profile.

-If you do not have any _Driving_ profile selected on your device that corresponds to your vehicle type, then OsmAnd will automatically switch to the *Driving* profile.
+If you do not have any *Driving* profile selected on your device that corresponds to your vehicle type, then OsmAnd will automatically switch to the *Driving* profile.
 This is done to provide basic navigation and to prevent possible problems caused by using the wrong profile for a specific vehicle type.

 **Why it's important**